satmeerbains/NFL-Injury-Analysis/README.md

 The goal of this project is to investigate the relationship between the playing surface and the injury and performance of National Football League (NFL) athletes and to examine factors that may contribute to lower extremity injuries.
 In the NFL, 12 stadiums have fields with synthetic turf.

 ## 2. Exploratory Data Analysis (EDA)
+This section focuses on understanding the structure, quality, and scope of the data three datasets -
+* Injury Record: The injury record file in .csv format contains information on 105 lower-limb injuries that occurred during regular season games over the two seasons.
+Injuries can be linked to specific records in a player history using the PlayerKey, GameID, and PlayKey fields.

+* Play List: – The play list file contains the details for the 267,005 player-plays that make up the dataset.
+Each play is indexed by PlayerKey, GameID, and PlayKey fields.
+Details about the game and play include the player’s assigned roster position, stadium type, field type, weather, play type, position for the play, and position group.

+* Player Track Data: player level data that describes the location, orientation, speed, and direction of each player during a play recorded at 10 Hz (i.e. 10 observations recorded per second).

-This section focuses on understanding the structure, quality, and scope of the data.
-It identifies the number of unique players, games, and plays, then reshapes the data into a cleaner game-level format.
+Insights such as the number of unique players, games, and plays, then reshapes the data into a cleaner game-level format.
 Environmental variables such as stadium type, temperature, and weather conditions are standardized and cleaned to ensure consistency.
 These steps prepare the dataset for reliable visualization and modeling.

 ## 3. Visualizations
-A variety of visualizations are used to reveal patterns in gameplay and injuries.
-The analysis looks at how games are distributed across different environments and weather conditions, how player workload varies by position, and how different play types are represented.
-Spatial heatmaps show where players spend the most time on the field and where injuries most frequently occur.
+A variety of visualizations were generated to showcase relationships between player injury and a variety of factors such as environmental, play types, etc. Spatial heatmaps show where players spend the most time on the field and where injuries most frequently occur.
 Additional plots explore injury counts, injury locations, and player timelines leading up to injury events, providing intuitive visual context for later statistical findings.
 <img width="468" height="208" alt="image" src="https://github.com/user-attachments/assets/f164d68e-95fc-4b58-bb05-6ae407edcca9" />
 <img width="468" height="185" alt="image" src="https://github.com/user-attachments/assets/fc47fd07-9141-44b9-81c9-8b820e55c2d7" />
 <img width="327" height="217" alt="image" src="https://github.com/user-attachments/assets/c1632b84-b99a-43ed-9ebd-affc39edd31f" />